sahilsaini22/ProteinInteraction/README.md

   TEXTMINING

  2. Filter Interaction Data<br/>
-  1. Enter the filter criteria in the desired fields
+  2.1.
+Enter the filter criteria in the desired fields<br/>
-  2. Numeric fields have the option of filtering for more than, less than, equal to, not equal to the entered value
+  2.2.
+Numeric fields have the option of filtering for more than, less than, equal to, not equal to the entered value<br/>
-  3. Click on "Filter"
+  2.3.
+Click on "Filter"